qwriter/dwave-networkx/docs/reference/algorithms/coloring.rst

 Coloring
 ********

-Graph coloring is the problem of assigning a color to the vertices of a graph in a way such that no adjacent vertices have the same color.
+Graph coloring is the problem of assigning a color to the vertices of a :term:`graph` in a way such that no adjacent vertices have the same color.

 Example